TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 The goal of the agent is to control a spacecraft and land it safely between two landing flags.
 The agent learns optimal behavior by interacting with the environment and improving its policy using reinforcement learning.

-Features
+The implementation includes the following components:

-Deep Q-Network with multiple fully connected layers Experience Replay Buffer
-Target Network for stable learning
-Epsilon-greedy exploration strategy
-Training visualization using Matplotlib
+Deep Q-Network with multiple fully connected layers Experience Replay Buffer for storing past experiences Target Network for stable Q-value estimation Epsilon-greedy exploration strategy for balancing exploration and exploitation Training visualization using Matplotlib
-Model saving and evaluation
+Model saving and evaluation pipeline
 Algorithm Overview

 Deep Q-Learning is a reinforcement learning algorithm where a neural network approximates the Q-function.
 The Q-function estimates the expected cumulative reward for taking a specific action in a given state.